gberthou/AdvanceOS/README.md

 # AdvanceOS
-A tiny Operating System that emulates GBA on Raspberry Pi
+A tiny Operating System that emulates GBA on Raspberry Pi.

 ## Principle
 GBA has an ARM7TDMI processor and the processor of Raspberry Pi is ARM1176JZF-S. The ARM7 instruction sets (ARM and thumb) are compatible with the ARM11 ones.
 Hence no instruction decoding is required to simulate the instructions sets.
 Special registers such as CPSR have the same bit fields so pre-editing the binaries to execute can be avoided.